artisticmedic/olives-peculiar-dream/README.md

 ## Game Objective

-Navigate your cat character through the platforms, collect all the kibble, and find the special toy at the top of the level for a pleasant surprise!
+Navigate your cat character through the platforms, collect all the kibble, and find a special toy near the end of the level!

 ## Development Notes